 When determining the quantitative value of a component, note the height and area of the peak and use the values to draw a calibration curve that you use to determine the concentration.
 Obtain the calibration curve from a standard than match the value of the sample in question against the standard.

 HPLC apparatus has a pumping unit, injection unit, separation unit, detection unit and a data processing unit.

 •Pumping unit: The pumping unit is responsible for the flow rate and pressure of the eluent.
 The eluent is the medium which moves the components through the mobile phase.

 • Sample injection unit: This unit is responsible for introducing the sample into the HPLC system for analysis.

 • Detection unit: The separated components are detected and the information is converted into electrical signals.
 There are different HPLC detectors to suit different samples.
 A UV detector is used to detect components with an absorption wavelength of 400nm and below.
 There is another detector, UV-VIS, which detects coloring components such as dyes.
-Diode array detector is used to detect components in the UV region all the way to the visible light spectrum.
-Fluorescent detector captures fluorescent substances with high sensitivity.
-Differential refractive index detector is able to identify components that do not absorb ultra violet light.
-Finally there is the conductivity detector which is able to identify inorganic ions.
-The Components are further analysed using a spectrophotometer due to its high sensitivity.
+A diode array detector is used to detect components in the UV region all the way to the visible light spectrum.
+The fluorescent detector captures fluorescent substances with high sensitivity.
+Differential refractive index detector is able to identify components that do not absorb ultraviolet light.
+Finally, there is the conductivity detector which is able to identify inorganic ions.
+The Components are further analyzed using a spectrophotometer due to its high sensitivity.

-• Data processing unit: This includes a computer which already has data about different components in study.
-Once detection is complete, the computer searches its database until it matches the obtained information to a component in its data bank.
-The computer will than generate a report stating the component in question and its concentration.
+• Data processing unit: This includes a computer which already has data about different components in the study.
+Once the detection is complete, the computer searches its database until it matches the obtained information to a component in its data bank.
+The computer will then generate a report stating the component in question and its concentration.